Looking for free books?Visit our library

 More on Harrison: http://www.summitpartners.com/

 Kartik Raghavan is currently a Managing Director at Two Sigma.
-Previously, he was Senior Advisor to the CEO of the Bill & Melinda Gates Foundation.
-Previously, Kartik worked in venture capital at Shasta Ventures and Trilogy Equity Partners and in operational roles at Microsoft.
+Previously, he was Senior Advisor to the CEO of the Bill & Melinda Gates Foundation, and worked in venture capital at Shasta Ventures and Trilogy Equity Partners and in operational roles at Microsoft.
 He was also a member of the Obama-Biden Transition Project where he worked on a wide variety of technology and policy issues.

-Sue Sanderson founded the Sanderson Family Foundation with her husband to support education programs at home and abroad.
-She spent the majority of her career in the broadcasting industry where she worked for NBC in financial planning and management as well as International new business development.
-She helped to launch CNBC in Europe and Asia and also served on the board of the Arts and Entertainment Networks.
+Sue Sanderson and her husband have supported numerous education programs at home and abroad through their philanthropy.
+She spent the majority of her career in the broadcasting industry where she worked for NBC in financial and strategic planning and management as well as international new business development.
+She helped to launch CNBC in Europe and Asia and also served on the board of directors of the A&E Network.